wassimj/TopologicSverchok/README.md

 # topologicsverchok
-Topologic custom nodes for sverchok on Blender3D
+Topologic custom nodes for sverchok on Blender3D on Linux only (for now)